andreasonny83/bulletproof-email/README.md

 ## Usage

-`npm run serve layoutName` - starts a local webserver on **http://localhost:8080** `npm run serve layoutName -- --port=8888` - starts a local webserver on **http://localhost:8888** `npm run serve layoutName -- --open` - opens the URL on your default browser automatically.
+`npm run serve layoutName` - starts a local webserver on **http://localhost:8080**

+`npm run serve layoutName -- --port=8888` - starts a local webserver on **http://localhost:8888**

+`npm run serve layoutName -- --open` - opens the URL on your default browser automatically.

 `npm run build layoutName` - builds production ready files in *dist/production* folder.

-`npm run build:minify layoutName` - minifies your HTML files `npm run build:zip layoutName` - builds files + creates a zip file of your images directory (for Campaign Monitor)
+`npm run build:minify layoutName` - minifies your HTML files

+`npm run build:zip layoutName` - builds files + creates a zip file of your images directory (for Campaign Monitor)

-`npm run mail layoutName` - send a test email using your default configuration in `nodemailer.config.js` `npm run mail layoutName -- --to=email@example.com --subject='Lorem Ipsum'` - send a test email with overrides
+`npm run mail` - fires a test email using your default configuration in `nodemailer.config.js` (Please, refer to the [Test Emails](#test-emails) section for more information)

+`npm run mail -- --to=email@example.com --subject='Lorem Ipsum'` - send a test email with overrides

 Continue reading below for more details